moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 ultimately selected for my sections, which I oversaw for the two quarters.
-This included companies and organizations such as NIKE, Micro-Vu, Schilling Robotics, LLNL, InSciTech, UCD WCEC, Felt Bicycles, Sandia National Labs, ICUEMOTION, etc.
+This included companies and organizations such as NIKE, Micro-Vu, Schilling Robotics, LLNL, InSciTech, UCD WCEC, Felt Bicycles, Sandia National Labs, ICUEMOTION, etc. the participating organizations funded approximately $45k for prototype development and about
+$7k for general course use.

 .. _online presence: http://www.moorepants.info/mech-cap/
 .. _EME185 course website: http://moorepants.github.io/eme185/
 .. _45 proposals: http://moorepants.github.io/eme185/pages/projects.html

-The students greatly appreciated the fact that they were able to be matched to a project they were passionate about.
-I use a custom algorithm that uses survey data and students' project preferences to form teams, à la CATME_, which I plan to develop into a tool to share with the education community.
-The participating organizations funded approximately $45k for prototype development with about
+ [when assigning students to projects, I used [employed?] a custom algorithm that uses survey data and students' project preferences to form teams, à la CATME_, which I plan to develop into a tool to share with the education community.[This method was overall very successful?] and students greatly appreciated being matched to a project they were passionate about.
-$7k raised for general course use.

-During the course, we utilized the new `MAE Innovative Design Studio`_ that I created for running new design ideation, selection, and planning activities which is the initial stage of moving to an activity based course as opposed to a lecture based one.
+During the course, we utilized the new `MAE Innovative Design Studio`_ that I created for running new design ideation, selection, and planning activities which is the initial stage of moving to an activity based course as opposed to a lecture based one (please see section "Other" for more details).
 Additionally, my TA and I introduced a new two part Arduino-based `microcontroller lesson`_ to introduce students to sensing, computing, actuation, and control for enhanced mechanical designs.
-The result was that a large percentage of projects included microcontrollers in their design.
+The result was that a large percentage of projects included microcontrollers in their design [yeah, so this is great! maybe premise with a more flashy transition? like, "this additional lesson proved fruitful and resulted in a large percentage of projects..."].
 We also included a popular lecture on 3D printing led by three guest graduate students and a young engineers industry panel.
 The students were assessed through five memos, four reports, two design reviews, and two presentations.
 I developed a comprehensive set of rubrics for assessment to